Liquidation

 Collateral is valued using the Statutes Price.
 Debt, which is denominated in BYC, is valued at a 1:1 exchange rate to the US Dollar, independent of the market price of BYC.
 If BYC depegs to the downside, the effective Liquidation Ratio increases, which is desirable.
 If BYC depegs to the upside, the effective Liquidation Ratio decreases, which is acceptable since BYC trading above its peg indicates high confidence in the protocol and the amount of collateral backing BYC.

-The system relies on keepers to trigger liquidations.
+The keeper that triggers a liquidation is referred to as the initiator.
 Altough it is possible for bidders to turn a profit in a liquidation auction, there is no guarantee that this will be a sufficient incentive for keepers to start a liquidation auction.
 For example, in periods of high on-chain transaction costs, keepers might prefer to wait and see if somebody else is willing to trigger a liquidation.
-Given the system- and time-critial nature of liquidations, the triggering keeper (initiator) is paid an incentive.
-The incentive consists of two components:
+Given the system- and time-critial nature of liquidations, the initiator is paid an initiator incentive, which consists of two components:

-- Absolute Liquidation Incentive (ALI): a fixed amount of BYC (e.g. 10 BYC)
+- Absolute Initiator Incentive (AII): a fixed amount of BYC (e.g. 10 BYC)

-- Relative Liquidation Incentive (RLI): a percentage of the debt owed (principal + accrued Stability Fees) to the vault being liquidated (e.g. 0.1%)
+- Relative Initiator Incentive (RII): a percentage of the debt owed to the vault (e.g. 8%)

 Liquidation Auction